RawadAlaryan/Sorting-Algorithms/README.md

 A Stable Sorting Algorithm maintains the relative order of items whose values are equal.<br/>
 <i>Example of Stable Algorithms:</i> Merge Sort.<br/>

 **Unstable Sorting Algorithms:**<br/>
 An Unstable Sorting Algorithm does not maintain the relative order of items whose values are equal.<br/>
 <i>Example of Unstable Algorithms:</i> Quick Sort.<br/>

+**Adaptive Sorting Algorithms:**<br/>
+An Adaptive Algorithm is an algorithm that changes its behavior based on information available at runtime.<br/>
+Adaptive Algorithms are used in Numerical Methods.
+Adaptive Sorting Algorithm takes advantage of existing order in its input.
+Adaptive Sorting Algorithms perform better if the input is partially sorted!
+It benefits from local ordering when an unsorted array contains sequences "sorted subArray" that are sorted by default.
+The algorithms will sort faster!
+We can modify an existing Sorting Algorithms to make it an Adaptive Sorting Algorithms.
+Adaptive Algorithms can be used in Comparison-Based-Sorting Algorithms to improve running time complexity from O(N log N) to reach O(N).
+The more pre-sorted the input is, the faster it should be sorted using Adaptive Sorting.
+Example of Adaptive Sorting Algorithms:	Bubble Sort, Insertion Sort, Quick Sort, Shell Sort.
+Example of Non-Adaptive Sorting Algorithms:	Heap Sort, Merge Sort, Selection Sort.

+**Deterministic and Non-Deterministic Algorithms:**<br/>
+Deterministic Algorithm: It has in every step only one choice, how to progress.
+Non-deterministic Algorithm: It has more possible choices.
+As an example can serve the deterministic and the non-deterministic finite automaton.

+**Serial, Parallel and Distributed Algorithms:**<br/>
+- Serial Algorithm: Performs all its steps one by one.
+- Parallel Algorithm: Performs more steps at the same time.
+- Distributed Algorithm: Performs more steps at the same time on different machines.

+**Hybrid Sorting Algorithms:**<br/>
+A Hybrid Sorting Algorithm combines more sorting algorithms to solve a given problem.
+It chooses one algorithm depending on the data or switching between them over the course of the algorithm.
+It combines desired features of each algorithm, so that the overall algorithm is better than the individual algorithms.

 ### Implementations of Sorting Algorithms: